 Hello!
-I am an evolutionary anthropologist (M.Sc.), freelance science writer, educator, founder of The Advanced Apes, and digital media junkie based in Toronto, Ontario.
+I am an evolutionary scientist (M.Sc.), freelance science writer, educator, founder of The Advanced Apes, and digital media junkie based in Toronto, Ontario.
 My writing and science popularization speciality is in human evolutionary science.
 I am focused on exploring the intersection between biological, cultural, and technological evolution and communicating how these processes can help us understand the human past, present, and future.
 You can find my official blog, The Ratchet, on Svbtle.
-My writing has also appeared in Scientific American Guest Blog, Richard Dawkins Foundation for Reason and Science, Jane Goodall Institute of Canada, American Humanist, and The People Project.
-I am currently writing my first book, with the working title: Civilization Pulse: The Future of Intelligence.
+My writing has also appeared in Huffington Post, Scientific American Guest Blog, Humanity+ Magazine, Richard Dawkins Foundation for Reason and Science, Jane Goodall Institute of Canada, American Humanist, and The People Project.
+I am currently writing my first book, with the working title: Pathway to the Global Brain.

 I am also interested in exploring new digital mediums for science popularization.
-Currently, I am focused on building an animated educational YouTube channel with PBS Digital Studios, and collaborating with a new digital discussion community: Hubski.
-The first video created with the idea of introducing new audiences to ideas and concepts from the world of evolutionary anthropology (check out the first video!).
-However, the first series, On The Shoulders of Giants, will be an exploration of the history of science.
+At the moment I am focused on building an animated educational YouTube channel with PBS Digital Studios (PBSDS), and collaborating with a new digital discussion community: Hubski.
+The first video was created with the idea of introducing new audiences to ideas and concepts from the world of evolutionary anthropology (check out the first video!).
+However, the first series with PBSDS will be an exploration of the history of science.
 And Hubski is a social network dedicated to promoting thoughtful discussion and is currently integrated with The Advanced Apes website.

-In the future I aspire to integrate The Ratchet within a science blog network, expand The Advanced Apes animated YouTube channel, and publish books explaining human existence within an evolutionary framework.
+In the future I aspire to integrate The Ratchet within a science blog network, expand The Advanced Apes animated YouTube channel with PBSDS, explore research questions related to the human future, and publish books explaining human existence within an evolutionary framework.
 I am interested in collaborating with organizations that are:

 - Involved with science journalism or science audio/video production/education